 A:

 The code version is generally determined by the date of the permit application.
-For permits in Illinois, all permits submitted after 7/1/2019 must comply with the 2018 IECC version.
+For permits in Illinois, all permits submitted after 1/1/2024 must comply with the 2021 IECC version.
 For permits in Chicago, all permits submitted on or after 11/1/2022 must comply with the 2021 IECC version.
-Ultimately, the Authority Having Jurisdiction has the final say on which version to use, so check with your local Authority Having Jurisdiction to verify the version for your project.
+Ultimately, the Authority Having Jurisdiction has the final say on which version to use, so check with your local Authority Having Jurisdiction to verify the version for your project if you are unsure.

 Q: Can I use both ASHRAE 90.1 and IECC for Energy Code compliance?